 Dolphin Services owns three spud barges for use in connection with its inshore construction activities.
-Each barge is equipped with a crane with a lifting capacity of 60 to 100 tons each.
-Dolphin Services also owns three Manitowoc 4100 cranes with lifting capacities of 200 to 230 tons each and two smaller crawler cranes with lifting capacities of 60 tons each.
+Each barge is equipped with a crane with a lifting capacity of 60 to 100 tons.
+Dolphin Services also owns 10 cranes, which range in tonnage capacity from 60 to 230 tons each.
 Dolphin also owns a Model 2516 tug boat with two 300 horsepower engines.
 This boat is 26 feet long by 16 feet wide and is used to push our three spud barges and to reduce costs on tug rentals.

-Gulf Marine's SLD is a twin boom device with a below hook rating of 4,000 tons at a radius of 207 feet from the bulkhead.
-The 410-foot booms are 100 feet apart and provide a lifting height of 317 feet from the water.
-The unit is powered electro-hydraulically with each drum winch driven independently by two hydraulic motors.
-The lifting rate utilizing the double drum winch is 1.25 feet per minute and utilizing a single drum winch is 2.5 feet per minute.
 Gulf Marine also owns 13 crawler cranes, which range in tonnage capacity from 230 to 660 tons each.
 Gulf Marine's pipe mill is equipped with a Haeusler Quad Roll, and Bertsch Model 30, Model 34 and Model 36 plate bending roll machines for diameters ranging from 1 foot 6 inches to 10 feet and one large diameter plate bending roll machine, the Haeusler Quad Roll, for diameters ranging from 3 feet to 23 feet.
 The two Romar CNC-controlled flame planers, each with four torch stations (two torches per station), are used to cut steel plate up to 12 feet wide and 65 feet long.
 The Gulf Marine paint facility is equipped with a Pangborn shot blast machine, 20,000 square feet of climate controlled staging area and 16 feet by 14 feet by 125 feet paint booth that can operate 24 hours a day.
-Gulf Marine owns six rubber-tired, hydraulic modular transporters (KAMAG-Type 2406) similar to those in our Houma facility.
+Gulf Marine owns six rubber-tired, hydraulic modular transporters (KAMAG - Type 2406) that allow fabricated deck sections that weigh as much as 1,200 tons to be transported throughout the facility.
+These transporters allow easier load-out of small decks and provide more agility for the movement of deck sections throughout the yard than cranes.
+These units are identical to the units used by our Gulf Island facilities, are easily truckable and, when used in tandum, have a capacity of 3,600 tons.
+Gulf Marine has recently completed the installation of a panel line system in its south yard.